Pusnow/pusnow/content/about-ko.md

 <!-- pusnow talk start -->
 * KIISE KCC'24: Efficient Memory Disaggregation Systems Using Unikernel
 * KIISE KCC'24: DiLOS: Do Not Trade Compatibility for Performance in Memory Disaggregation
+* Samsung GTS'23: DiLOS: Do Not Trade Compatibility for Performance in Memory Disaggregation
 * EuroDW'23: Designing a Latency-Optimized Scheduler for Memory Disaggregation
 <!-- pusnow talk end -->